Venice in winter — history, art and gondolas

 Where to eat lunch in Venice

-Cicchetti are small snacks or side dishes that not only taste good, but are also budget friendly too.
+Cicchetti are small snacks or side dishes, a bit like tapas, and budget friendly too.
 Many bars, known as ‘bacari’ serve up different types of cicchetti, which include sandwiches with various toppings.

 Tempting Venetian cicchetti